laubair/zimslabim/README.md

-# DEPRICTED and NO MAINTAINED!
+# DEPRECATED and NOT MAINTAINED!

 zimslabim
 =========